Flared/teleproxy/README.md

 ## Debugging

 **kubectl auth to destination cluster**: Teleproxy launches kubectl in a docker container.
 The teleproxy container must be able to connect to your destination cluster.
 Depending on your setup, it won't work out of the box.
-Teleproxy tries to make it easier for you by mounting some configuration files such as `~/.aws` but this list is not exhaustive and may require some adjustments.
+Teleproxy tries to make it easier for you by mounting some configuration files such as `~/.aws` and by forwarding some environment variables but this list is not exhaustive and may require some adjustments.
+Feel free to contribute to this by modifying the script's `docker_options` and by adding your required tools to the `Dockerfile`.

 ## Roadmap